 Wholeness: On Education, Buckminster Fuller, and Tao

 Wholeness suggests a way of being that honors the totality of life.
 When “parts” are overemphasized, with little or no regard for the whole system, the loss of unity and cohesion is reflected in declining personal, societal, and environmental health.
-Wholeness offers practical tools for thinking and acting from wholeness perspective, explaining what this means, why it matters, and how it relates to every aspect of our lives.
+Wholeness offers practical tools for thinking and acting from wholeness perspective, exploring what this means, why it matters, and how it relates to every aspect of our lives.
 Wholeness is innate; anyone can reawaken to this philosophy/reality and realize its limitless value.

 The greater complex is never predicted by the parts of the lesser complex.
 Therefore, I surmise that to learn anything you must start with the whole—with Universe.